TobiasIsGood/Toolscreen-barebones-config-Doogile-/README.md

  # How to use
   - Unzip the folder, and put the new config.toml in your toolscreen folder.
 (C:/Users/<your username>/.config/toolscreen/)
   - Once the game is open, press CTRL+I to open the toolscreen config menu.
-Here, you can change sensitivity, resizing hotkeys, and rebinds.
+Here, you can change sensitivity, resizing hotkeys, rebinds, etc.